Empowering local initiatives on counter-terrorism financing and anti-money laundering

 A more progressive NGO Law adopted in Cyprus

-Cyprus has finally adopted progressive amendments to the NGO Law.
+Cyprus has adopted progressive amendments to the NGO Law.
 It promotes financial and managerial transparency of CSOs and provides for the establishment of federations or other types of CSO unions.

 Successful CSO advocacy effort in Bulgaria: Funding limitation for professional associations withdrawn